MoipatiThoobe/AWS-challenge-week-1/README.md

 <img width="956" alt="9" src="https://github.com/user-attachments/assets/2f7d3cc1-c2d7-47c8-8954-33b09d980da4" />

-5.4 Open the tab where you accessed the EC2 instance on the broswer.
+5.4 Open the tab where you accessed the EC2 instance on the browser.
 Enter the name of the bucket that was created and the region that the bucket was created in and then click the **Submit** button.
 We are able to see the images that we uploaded in a gallery, which means that EC2 instance has the correct permissions to access the S3 bucket.

 <img width="956" alt="10" src="https://github.com/user-attachments/assets/4bc83c06-a64f-4ce6-a910-a79b78d35c0b" />

-Steo 6: Enable bucket versioning
+Step 6: Enable bucket versioning

 6.1 Open the S3 console and click on **Buckets** on the menu.
 Click the name of the bucket that was previously created and select the "Properties" tab.
 In the "Bucket versioning" section, click the **Edit** button.